slenane/CV/README.md

           </div>
           <div class="timeline-grid__description">
             <p>
-              Began working for Pfizer, Grange Castle as a Process Technician in vaccine production
+              Began working for Pfizer as a Process Technician in vaccine production
             </p>
           </div>
         </div>